Codeine (By injection)

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Tell your doctor if you have any lung disease, including asthma.
-Make sure you tell your doctor if you have ever had a head injury or if you now have severe stomach pains.
+- Tell your doctor if you have liver, kidney, or thyroid disease, Addison disease, any lung disease, or severe stomach pains.
+Tell your doctor if you ever had a head injury.

 Possible Side Effects While Using This Medicine